 The first thing you have to do is find out your IMEI, which stands for International Mobile Equipment Identifier.
 As you might have gained from the name, it’s a unique phone identifier code that’s assigned to devices all around the world.

-It can be used when taking legal action against the person illegally monitoring your phone, and when finding your phone in case it goes missing.
+It can be used when taking legal action against the person illegally monitoring your phone, and when finding your phone in case it goes missing, as explained by Gadgets Now, a subsidiary of The Times Of India that focuses on tech news.

 - Open your phone dialer app and type in the code.
 In most cases, as soon as you finish the code, the USSD activates, and you won’t have to hit dial.